-Ok, so first let’s understand what the big deal is about weighing your food raw.
+Ok, so first let’s understand what the big deal is about weighing your food raw vs cooked.
 Because nobody needs this macro-counting thing to be any HARDER than it already is.
 You can reach your goals!
 And I want you to stay motivated.

 Here’s the gist: it’s just all about LOGGING THE ACCURATE AMOUNT OF FOOD.
 That is kind of the key to macros after all– finally truly knowing and taking control of exactly what and how much we are putting in our bodies.
 Weighing meat and veggies before they’re cooked is just the easiest way to be accurate.

 Anyway, same idea.
 At first I thought it was totally unrealistic.
-People don’t serve raw meat, what if I’m at a friend’s house?
-And I’m not always making a recipe fresh, what if I’m using leftover grilled chicken or taco meat?
+People don’t serve raw meat.
+What if I’m at a friend’s house?
+I’m not always making a recipe fresh.
+What if I’m using leftover grilled chicken or taco meat?
 And I’m certainly not always cooking just my own portion where I can weigh it before and plan it all out.
 And what if I change my mind and want more or less!?
 So much commitment.
 It all sounded totally unrealistic and unsustainable.

-Fast forward a year and I’ll be honest, it’s still not totally second nature, and my logging isn’t always perfect.
+Fast forward a year.
+I’ll be honest.
+It’s still not totally second nature, and my logging isn’t always perfect.
 But for the most part I’ve got it down if I want to be precise and I’ve got shortcuts if I want to estimate.
 So here’s what I’ve learned:

 SO – if I were cooking a quick meal for myself, I can weigh out and cook that 112 gram portion of raw chicken and call it good.
 Don’t need to weigh it after…. just log the full 112 grams of the chicken you scanned in.
 (I always use the barcode feature when I can!)
 It will shrink and weigh less now, but it doesn’t matter since you know you’re eating the whole portion.